A New Beginning…of Sorts

-I view starting a company as similar to childbirth.
-While some might argue (like my wife) that childbirth is a risky metaphor for starting a company, I see it differently.
-Childbirth, and the steps towards family building that follow, take passion, commitment, hard work, pain, and a whole lot of love.
-Doesn’t building a company require similar things?
+I view starting a new company as similar to childbirth.
+While some might argue (like my wife) that childbirth is a risky metaphor for starting a new company, I see it differently.
+Childbirth, and the family building that follows, takes passion, commitment, hard work, pain, and a whole lot of love.

-I have two children and I have had three companies: one non-profit, a for profit I sold 14 years ago, and now this new company called SurgeMetrix.
+I have two children and I have had three companies: one non-profit, a for profit I sold 14 years ago, and now a new company (which was just “born”) that is called SurgeMetrix.

-Although SurgeMetrix opened its digital doors on March 1st of this year, its story has deep roots in the automotive digital space via its ancestor, XIGroup.
+Although SurgeMetrix opened its digital doors on March 1st of this year, its story has deep roots in the automotive digital space with its ancestor, XIGroup.

 I owned and ran XIGroup from 2000-2005.
 The company provided digital apps for auto dealers, from a CMS and a coupons tool to internet lead and inventory management.
 We had customers from all over the US, but had an especially strong base on the East Coast.
 The company was known for its reliable products and excellent customer support.

-XI was sold to Dominion Dealer Solutions (DDS) in 2005.
-Many years passed with me consulting and then being hired by DDS in late 2011 to unify their software teams around shared best practices and standards.
+I sold XI in 2005 to Dominion Dealer Solutions (DDS).
+Many years passed with me consulting and then being hired by DDS in late 2011 to unify the software teams they purchased around shared best practices and standards.

-I succeeded in my work and by 2017 my teams ran well and the software was extremely stable.
+I succeeded in my work and by 2017 my teams ran well, the software was stable, and usability was improving by the day.
 I was done.
 I had created a well-oiled machine and asked to leave in early 2018 to try something new.

-By the summer of 2018, I had incorporated a new software company and was working hard to “baby step” it towards success.
-I thought I had left my old work behind, but was surprised when in the late summer of 2018 a DDS VP approached me to see if I would be interested in acquiring Dominion Web.
+By the summer of 2018, I had incorporated a new software company and then in late summer a DDS VP approached me to see if I would be interested in acquiring Dominion Web.

-Flash forward to today and websites are a common part of doing business for auto dealers.
-There are tons of website providers and most OEMs have established rigid rules for how sites should work, what they should show, and who gets to build them.
+Flash forward to today and web sites are a common part of doing business for auto dealers.
+There are tons of website providers.
+Most OEMs have established rigid rules for how sites should work, what they should show, and who gets to build them.

-I had to think about whether it was smart for me to enter the fray.
-On the negative side, Dominion Web was not a big player and had no OEM relationships.
-But on the positive, their web platform consistently performed well above average for lead generation.
-Did the pros outweigh the cons?
+I had to think about whether it made sense for me to enter the fray.
+Dominion Web was not a big player, had no more OEM relationships, but it did have a web platform that, according to Toyota, consistently performed well above average for lead generation.
+Was that a good enough place to start?

 I did my homework and I concluded the following:

-- Many dealer websites perform poorly from Google’s perspective.
-Their mobile versions are often slow to load and thus cost dealers money because of high bounce rates.
+- Many dealer websites perform very poorly from Google’s perspective.
+They are slow to load and thus cost dealers money because of high bounce rates.

-- Too many dealer websites are overloaded with distractions and shiny objects that run contrary to lead generation best practices.
+- Many dealer websites are overloaded with distractions and shiny objects that corrode lead generation best practices.

-- Most franchise websites talk about what the OEM wants, but minimize the local brand.
+- Many dealer websites talk about what the OEM wants, but minimize the local brand.
 Back in the day, when I ran XIGroup in Baltimore, if I wanted a Toyota, I thought “Jerry’s Toyota” (my apologies to the other Baltimore Toyota dealers).
 But now, it seems that the dealer’s brand is being consumed by the OEM’s.
 I don’t think that’s right.
-They are both important.

 - Dominion Web was a software platform on which I could build a new offering.
 It was a risk, but it had a good bloodline.